US, Japan and South Korea agree to expand security ties at summit amid China, North Korea worries

 CAMP DAVID, Md.
-(AP) — President Joe Biden and the leaders of Japan and South Korea agreed Friday to expand security and economic ties at a historic summit at the U.S. presidential retreat of Camp David.
-Their meeting and agreement come at a time that all three countries are on an increasingly tense ledge in their relations with China and North Korea.
+(AP) — President Joe Biden and the leaders of Japan and South Korea agreed Friday to expand security and economic ties at a historic summit at the U.S. presidential retreat of Camp David, cementing a new agreement with the allies that are on an increasingly tense ledge in relations with China and North Korea.

-Biden said the three nations would establish a communications hotline to discuss responses to threats.
-He announced the agreements, including what the keaders termed the "Camp David Principles," at the close of his talks with South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida.
+Biden said the nations would establish a communications hotline to discuss responses to threats.
+He announced the agreements, including what the leaders termed the "Camp David Principles," at the close of his talks with South Korean President Yoon Suk Yeol and Japanese Prime Minister Fumio Kishida.

-“The purpose of our trilateral security cooperation is and will remain to promote and enhance peace and stability throughout the region,” they said in a joint statement.
+“Our countries are stronger and the world will be safer as we stand together.
+And I know this is a belief that all three share,” Biden said

-"Our countries are stronger and the world will be safer as we stand together.
-And I know this is a belief that all three share,” Biden said as he opened the meeting.
+“The purpose of our trilateral security cooperation is and will remain to promote and enhance peace and stability throughout the region,” the leaders said in a joint statement.

 Yoon noted in particular the threat posed by North Korea, saying the three leaders had agreed to improve “our joint response capabilities to North Korea’s nuclear and missile threats, which have become sophisticated more than ever.”